syedpeer/coolLabs.io/about.md

 Our applications & services are independent of the [big five](https://gizmodo.com/c/goodbye-big-five) or any other 3rd parties.

-The only exception at the moment, is [Stripe](https://stripe.com/).

 <br/>

 **We code everything with our bare hands** in [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) style.